 - Advance WCMS Foundation’s Endowment Fund--each year, earnings from the Endowment provide essential financial support to local health-related charitable programs serving communities across WNC.

-- Develop/collaborate in a community-based prevention and/or wellness program (recommend adding only if resources allow, focus TBD)
+- Develop/collaborate in a community-based prevention and/or wellness program

 Strategy 10: Promote health, wellness, and work-life balance for WCMS employees through our Wellness Program, policies, benefits (as resources allow), and a supportive workplace culture.